Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Related Works

-\paragraph{Synthesis localization.} Ours is not the first work to use view synthesis for visual localization.
+This work is not the first work to employ view synthesis for visual localization.
 The most related to our work are \cite{brejcha2020landscapear, panek2022meshloc, zhang2021reference}.
 Among them, \cite{brejcha2020landscapear} build a virtual panoramic map in mountainous terrain, and train local features to match images and this textured mesh.
-However, they show pretty coarse localization (hundreds of meters level), while we achieve centimeter-accurate localization. \cite{panek2022meshloc} show that meshes can be used to localize images from scratch and describe a full pipeline for this task.
+However, they show pretty coarse localization (hundreds of meters level), while we achieve centimeter-accurate localization. \cite{panek2022meshloc} show that meshes can be utilized to localize images from scratch and describe a full pipeline for this task.
 The drawback is that they suffer from terrible feature matching under notable viewpoint changes, while our render-and-compare framework ensures high-quality image matching by providing similar perspectives. \cite{zhang2021reference} render the scene from poses close to the ground-truth, and conduct iterative pose refinement for dataset GT pose labeling.
 We extend this idea to cross-view localization and successfully design a robust render-and-compare framework initialed from noisy sensor priors.